Osc2405/microservices_microproyecto2/README.md

 # Microservices Project

-This project consists of a microservices architecture with a user service, a notification service, and monitoring setup using Traefik and Prometheus.
+This project is a modification of the repository [CloudComputingUAO/microservices](https://github.com/CloudComputingUAO/microservices).
+It consists of a microservices architecture with a user service, a notification service, and monitoring setup using Traefik and Prometheus.

 ## Architecture